astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 Lorentz invariant.

 We therefore try to use the words consistently: to be "conserved" is to remain constant within a particular reference frame, during a time interval, but to be "invariant" is to be the same in different reference frames moving with respect to each other.
 Shifting from one reference frame to another is not a process that conserves energy.
 An object at rest in one frame will have only its rest energy, but in another frame it will have rest and kinetic energy.
 Shifting between these frames does **not** do work upon the object.
 If I change my walking speed relative to you, your speed changes relative to me, but I have not exerted a force on you to change your speed.
 The kinds of analysis that depend on conservation of energy or the work-energy theorem are meant to be carried out in a single frame of reference.
-If you switch to another reference frame, you must recalculate the energy number somehow -- it will not in general be the same.
+If you switch to another reference frame, you must recalculate the energy number from scratch -- it will not in general be the same.

 ## Example of Momentum Conservation

-Example 8.5: A neutral pion (rest energy $E_0=135$ MeV) decays into two photons.
+A neutral pion (rest energy $E_0=135$ MeV) decays into two photons.
 Show that in the rest frame of the pion, the two photons move in opposite directions.
 Find the energy of these two photons.